Why Your Vacuum Is Smoking or Smells Like Burning

 Realign or replace belt

-Use correct size belts and maintain brush roll
+Use the correct belt size and maintain the brush roll

 How to Prevent Vacuum Smoking and Burning Smell